 - The ACA reduced payments to Medicare Advantage providers.
 The providers' costs for administering Parts A and B were rising much faster than the government’s costs.
 The providers' couldn't justify the higher prices.
 Instead, it appeared as though they were overcharging the government.

-- Medicare began rolling out accountable care organizations, bundled payments and value-based payments.
+- Medicare began rolling out accountable care organizations, bundled payments, and value-based payments.
 Spending on hospital care has stayed the same since 2011.
 Part of the reason for this is that hospital readmissions dropped by 150,000 a year in 2012 and 2013.
 That’s one of the areas hospitals get penalized if they exceed standards.
 It resulted in increased efficiency and quality of patient care.

 - High-income earners paid more in Medicare payroll taxes and Part B and D premiums.
-It meant that the Medicare Part B premium charged to everyone else could remain at its current rate of $104.90 per month.
-For more, see Obamacare Taxes.

-Health Care Costs by Year
+Healthcare Costs by Year

 |Year||National Health Spending (Billions)||Percent Growth||Cost Per Person||Event|

-|1964||$38.4||11%||$194||LBJ started Medicare and Medicaid|
+|1964||$38.4||11.0%||$194||LBJ started Medicare and Medicaid|

-|1973||$102.8||11%||$474||Gold standard ended.
+|1973||$102.8||11.0%||$474||Gold standard ended.
 HMO Act|

 |1975||$133.3||14.4%||$605||Inflation at 6.9%|